-This document is the full technical description of EMREX, and describes what has to be implemented locally to connect to the EMREX Network.
-For a short guide – se below.
+This document is the full technical description of EMREX, and describes what has to be implemented locally to connect to the EMREX network.
+For a short version, see below…

 This is a technical description of EMREX, you can find here information on what has to be implemented locally to connect to the EMREX network.